loda-lang/loda-programs/programs/oeis/list1.md

 * [A195028](http://oeis.org/A195028) ([L07 program](A195028.asm)): a(n) = n*(14*n + 13).
 * [A195029](http://oeis.org/A195029) ([L09 program](A195029.asm)): a(n) = n*(14*n + 13) + 3.
 * [A195030](http://oeis.org/A195030) ([L25 program](A195030.asm)): a(n) = (n-2)*(14*n-39) for n > 2, otherwise a(n) = n.
+* [A195032](http://oeis.org/A195032) ([L72 program](A195032.asm)): Vertex number of a square spiral in which the length of the first two edges are the legs of the primitive Pythagorean triple [5, 12, 13].
+The edges of the spiral have length A195031.
 * [A195033](http://oeis.org/A195033) ([L20 program](A195033.asm)): Multiples of 21 and of 20 interleaved: a(2n-1) = 21n, a(2n) = 20n.
 * [A195035](http://oeis.org/A195035) ([L15 program](A195035.asm)): Multiples of 15 and of 8 interleaved: a(2n-1) = 15n, a(2n) = 8n.
 * [A195036](http://oeis.org/A195036) ([L29 program](A195036.asm)): Vertex number of a square spiral in which the length of the first two edges are the legs of the primitive Pythagorean triple [15, 8, 17].
 The edges of the spiral have length A195035.